Sunday, March 6, 2016

 Freedom is not gained by fighting among one another.

-Remembering when Germany embarked on a mission of ethnic cleansing, it was split in two.
-She had to hide behind a wall for many a decade.
+Remembering when Germany embarked on a mission of ethnic cleansing it was split in two.

-The African settlers, have their ancestry in Europe.
-The sentiment of the European countries can change easily if their offspring is being suppressed in a war-like situation.
-The old saying that blood is thicker than water holds every time.
+The sentiment of the European countries can change easily if their offspring is being suppressed by a war-like situation.

 One continent can no longer isolate itself from the rest of the world.

-Suppression and racism give the impression of a gorilla civil warfare situation.
-One can already see the beginning of the snowball gathering momentum when economic giants withdraw their investments from an environment where their kind feels threatened and corrective action may backfire on them.
+One can see the beginning of a snowball of rejection gathering momentum when economic giants withdraw their investments from an environment where their kind feels threatened.

 Thursday, August 20, 2015